Khaledhany28/Fawry-Task-Book-Store/README.md

 # 📚 BookStore Management System
+---
+To be honest i used chatgpt to create the readme file

 A simple yet structured **Python Bookstore Management System** that handles multiple book types, customer shopping carts, inventory operations, and checkout with shipping and emailing services.